Ngception/barista-matic/README.md

 # Barista-Matic

-Built with React & Google Firebase
+An experiment in serverless app development, built with React & Google Firebase cloud functions.

 - Simulate dispensing drinks
 - Every drink purchased affects the inventory of ingredients